MDW-94/G38_SoloProject_PetCareConsole/README.md

 - Feedings times including a note of completion.
 Feedings times could be noted for all pets and monitored (completed/not completed) for pets currently checked in

 - Allow vets to add a "wild" animal.
-An animal admitte that does not necessarily have an owner (or the owner/owner id is unknown)
+An animal admitted that does not necessarily have an owner (or the owner/owner id is unknown)

 - Timestamping option for the treatment notes.
 Allow users to input information regarding the animal and update it continuously whilst in treatment (keeping a record of the time note was uploaded)